 Example Sentences

-- His faltering voice revealed his nervousness.
+- His faltering voice revealed how nervous he felt.

 - After the initial success, their business took a faltering turn.